ETCM/basic-sysadmin-test/external-connectivity/README.md

 external credit card processing system?
 If you have never worked with such a system, describe another enterprise integration issue from your experience.

+I have no enterprise integration experience to reference for this question.